P233/Syntax-highlighting-for-Sass/README.md

 ## Modify Color Scheme

 I have shared a custom `Solarized (Light).tmTheme` file in Color Scheme folder, so that you can see how this highlighting package works.
 But, if you'd like to use other color schemes.
-This package may not work very well, maybe you need to modify the color scheme file.
-Because this package introduced a few new scope selectors and used some tricky ways to detect syntax.
+This package may not work very well, you probably need to modify the color scheme file.

+There is a few examples of how to modify popular color scheme in [Custom Color Scheme.md](https://github.com/P233/Syntax-highlighting-for-Sass/blob/master/Custom%20Color%20Scheme.md).
+You can just copy and paste the code into the color scheme file.
+Take the following steps to learn how to modify any color scheme.

 I am sorry for the inconvenience, but I haven't found any solution yet.

 ### Highlight Property Name

 Property name will be treated as basic text, I guess there is very few color schemes can highlight them.
 We will have to add support for this.
-Copy and paste the following code anywhere between `<array> </array>` in your favorite color scheme file.
-And replace `#000000` with the property name color in that file.
-You can find the property name entry by searching `property-name` or `support.constant`, that will not be difficult.
+Copy and paste the following code anywhere between `<array> </array>` in your favorite color scheme file, and replace `#000000` with the property-name color in that file.
+You can find the property-name entry by searching `property-name`, that will not be difficult.

 ```
 <dict>